|Thomas Berry, 1914-2009|

 Towards the Future

-Berry's Ecozoic Era is predicated on a reacquisition of those sensitivities and sensibilities that will enable participatory continuity within our human communities and the ecosystems within which we are situated.
+Berry's Ecozoic Era is predicated on a re-acquisition of those sensitivities and sensibilities that will enable participatory continuity within our human communities and the ecosystems within which we are situated.
 We will need to develop a deeper understanding of our relationship with the natural world.
-We will need to make more intelligent choices in the way that we live individually that is reflected in the way that we live collectively so that the immense disparities that presently divide humanity will be avoided in the future.
+We will need to make more intelligent choices in the ways that we live individually that is reflected in the way that we live collectively so that the immense disparities that presently divide humanity will be avoided in the future.
 We will need to conform our actions to the limits of fairness and respect for the needs of our fellow creatures - both human and non-human - and of the earth itself.
 We will need to learn to do things differently.
 Berry reminds us that:

 "The earth is primary and humans are derivative.
 The present distorted view is that humans are primary and the earth and its integral functioning only a secondary consideration.
-The Earth must become the primary concern of every human institution, profession, program, and activity, including economics."Despite the prognostications of aerospace engineers and their starry-eyed space cadets, we will neither be mining the asteroids nor peopling other planets in the foreseeable future.
+The Earth must become the primary concern of every human institution, profession, program, and activity, including economics."Despite the prognostications of aerospace engineers and their starry-eyed cadets, we will neither be mining the asteroids nor peopling other planets in the foreseeable future.
 Our collective energies will be needed to cope with increasingly uncertain weather patterns, food production and distribution, resource availability, economic stability, and social, political and personal freedoms.

 In the meantime, our politicians will continue to baulk and bicker, mining and energy companies will continue to squeeze every last drop from what little is left, global corporations will continue to manipulate governments and bleed consumers, investment bankers will continue to chase easy money.

 Let us not fall into the folly of expecting change from above - politically or metaphorically.
-Let us change what can be changed in our own lives, draw strength and inspiration from those striving to bring about a more sustainable future, and work in whatever ways we can to prepare our children for life in a very different world.
+Let us change what can be changed in our own lives, draw strength and inspiration from those striving to bring about a more liveable future, and work in whatever ways we can to prepare our children for life in a very different world.

 Vincent Di Stefano D.O., M.H.Sc.